Life Insurance…How to go about it .

 Many People even don’t know that Term Insurance exists, the reason for that is their insurance agent never told them about it, because they get a very little commission on it unlike Endowment Plans.

 Life Insurance is to provide a good enough cover to dependents in case of death.
-This is the only target of life insurance.
+This is the only target for life insurance.

 Case Study